rodolfoap/realbook-companion/README.md

 It will look like this (depending on the songs you load, you can load a million, up to yout tablet's RAM memory):

 ![rbc_pc.png](https://github.com/rodolfoap/realbook-companion/blob/master/lib/rbc_pc.png)

+* If you have a _linux_ pc, you can generate sight reading exercises using [abcmusiex](https://github.com/rodolfoap/abcmusiex).
+Install abcmusiex and use customize the script on the **amx/** directory to generate as much exercises as you need, with the difficulty level you choose.
+The results will be automatically stored inside the **aud/** and **img/** directories.
+You just need to add the exercise names to your **songs.list** file.

 ## Buttons usage: